 Small business capital gains exemption: The tax authorities permit the first $750,000 of capital gains on the sale of Canadian business to be tax-free.

 Succession planning: The use of a corporation can enhance the orderly transition of a business to family members or to acquirers of a business.

 Continuity of existence: A corporation is a legally separate entity from the owners.
 Therefore the death of a shareholder does not bring about the end of a business.
 The businesses activities can continue uninterrupted, and the new owner will be the party that inherits the companies shares from the deceased individual’s estate.

 Other considerations: The benefits of incorporation must be weighed against the additional costs and effort that are required to set-up and administer a corporation.

-Notice: While the use of corporations offers excellent planning opportunities for many individuals, this route should not be taken without first consulting with a qualified tax adviser.
+Notice: While the use of corporations offers excellent planning opportunities for many individuals, this route should not be taken without first consulting with a qualified tax advisor.